ampache/ampache.org-api/content/api-xml-methods.md

 ### genre

-This returns a single genre based on UID
+This returns a single genre based on UID.
+All XML Documents that have a ```<genre>``` element may have 0 or more genre elements associated with them.
+Each genre element has an attribute "count" that indicates the number of people who have specified this genre.
 @param array $input

 @return